ronnidc/design-builder/README.md

-# design-builder
+# Design-builder

-This is a tool for building frontend design.
+This is a tool for building __frontend design__.
+It can be used in an existing solution or as a standalone [static site generator](https://www.staticgen.com/) hosted on [Netlify](https://www.netlify.com/) e.g.

 ## Dependencies

 The builder is powered by [Eleventy: github.com/11ty](https://github.com/11ty/eleventy)

-# Instalaton
+# Setup

-## Clone this reporsitory to your existing solution
+## Clone this repository to your existing solution

 ````bash
 npx degit ronnidc/design-builder design